 Community college is a choice that deserves to be celebrated.

-Can I transfer to a university that is in a different state than my community college?
+Can I transfer to an online university from community college?